gbsierra/Drawing-App/README.md

 ## ⚡ Features

+- **Text Prediction**: Send your work to the back-end for prediction by pre-trained models!
 - **Pen & Text Colors**: Choose from a variety of colors to create your masterpiece.
 - **Undo & Redo**: Don't like your last stroke?
 Simply undo or redo it.
 - **Save Your Art**: Save your drawing to local storage or indexed database for later use.
 - **User-friendly Interface**: An easy-to-navigate interface for beginners to experienced artists.
-- **Text Prediction**: Send your work to the back-end for prediction by pre-trained models.

 ---